top of page

 • A clear and specific request

-Once your referral letter is received by the team your advocacy journey has begun.
+Once your referral letter is received by the team, your advocacy journey has begun.
 Be sure to keep your Special Education Road Map handy to help you prepare for every step in the process.

-Do you need have questions about how to have your child be found eligible for special education services?
+Do you have questions about how to have your child be found eligible for special education services?

 Are you worried that your dyslexic child is falling behind in school?